KiltedCode/khandaria-campaign/sessions/2023/2023-08-23-party-palace-time.md

 they say you are guest of honor and asks about others
 he yells for them, tells noble "not you"
 waves largely, adventurers come up but not paladins
-then march after `Halbir`
+then march after `Halber`
 at gate, one guard says "there's supposed to be two more a purple man and paladin"
-`Halbir` says purple man is indisposed and his paladin Jons is attending him
+`Halber` says purple man is indisposed and his paladin Jons is attending him
 says he is cursed
 `Jons` is his third in command
 let into palace grounds proper